pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

         "**": ["search-field.html", "sidebar-nav-bs.html", "sidebar-ethical-ads.html"]
     }

-If instead you'd like to put the search bar in the top-right navbar, use the following configuration:
+If instead you'd like to put the search bar in the top navbar, use the following configuration:

 .. code:: python